-The Council will make a single suitable direct offer to applicants in band A, H and a specific group in band D. In these circumstances the properties will not be advertised on HomeChoice.
-However, the Council will report lettings information as part or the quarterly information published on the Council's website.
+The Council will make a single suitable direct offer to applicants who are active on the Council's downsizing scheme, in band A, H and a specific group in band D. In these circumstances the properties will not be advertised on HomeChoice.
+However, the Council will report lettings information as part of the quarterly information published on the Council's website.